 Federal laws protect homeowners in the foreclosure process.
-These laws help homeowners by ensuring loan servicers provide assistance if a borrower is having difficulty making their mortgage payments.
-They also protect borrowers from wrongful actions by loan servicers.
+These laws help consumers by ensuring loan servicers provide assistance if a mortgage borrower is having difficulty making the loan payments and protecting borrowers from servicers' wrongful actions.

 Soon after the borrower misses a payment, the servicer must contact the borrower by phone (or in person) and in writing.